Strathfield: History

 Ownership of Wiltshire's grant was transferred in 1824 to ex-convict Samuel Terry.
 The land became known as the Redmire Estate, which Michael Jones says could either be named after his home town Redmire in North Yorkshire, England, or could be named after the "red clay of the Strathfield area".

 The railway came to Strathfield in 1855, with Homebush railway station built as one of the initial four stations on the Main Suburban railway line between Sydney and Parramatta.
 A station was sited here because of the presence of Homebush Racecourse north of Parramatta Road.
 The arrival of the railway spurred residential development.
 Subdivision of the "Redmire Estate" began in 1867, which led to residential development forming the village of "Redmire" or "Redmyre".

 An early buyer was one-time Mayor of Sydney, Walter Renny who built in 1868 a house they called Stratfieldsaye, possibly after the Duke of Wellington's mansion near Reading, Berkshire.
 It may have also been named after the transport ship of the same name that transported many immigrants – including Sir Henry Parkes – to Australia, though the transport ship was probably also named after the Duke's mansion as it was built soon after his death and was likely named in his honour.

-A plaque marking the location of Stratfield Saye can be found in the footpath of Strathfield Avenue, marking the approximate location of the original house [though some of the wording on the plaque is incorrect].
-According to local historian Cathy Jones, "ownership of [Stratfieldsaye] was transferred several times including to Davidson Nichol, who shortened the name to 'Strathfield House', then 'Strathfield'."
+A plaque marking the location of Stratfield Saye is in the footpath of Strathfield Avenue, marking the approximate location of the original house, though some of the wording on the plaque is incorrect.
+According to local historian Cathy Jones, "ownership of [Stratfieldsaye] was transferred several times, including to Davidson Nichol, who shortened the name to 'Strathfield House', then 'Strathfield'."
 In 1877, development had progressed sufficiently to justify the addition of a halt on the railway line at Redmyre, east of existing Homebush station.
 The Village of Homebush Estate, part of which forms the northern part of today's Strathfield, was subdivided in 1878.